lorikayman/RebisTheory/rebis_theory.md

 <h3 align="center">Chapter <code>VIII</code>: Kat Tribe</h3>

-The events of Kataclysm take place around 1000 years after the fall of Almire.
-At that point only heavenly kingdom remains with inhabiting it valkyries and Owlites, while tortomega titans are long gone, and Almire itself had turned into ashen land with the included former kingdoms around it.
+The events of Kataclysm take place after the fall of Almire.
+At that point only heavenly kingdom remains with inhabiting it Valkyries and Owlites, while tortomega titans are long gone, and Almire itself had turned into ashen land with the included former kingdoms around it.
 The raiders are absent, in relation to [Operation Gelid](#operation-gelid-and-other-methods-of-escaping-cradle), it could be plausible for them to survive in the northern regions of Cradle.
+Given events of Operation Gelid, they too could've fallen to Underworld's influence.

 Notes on Almire were described in many tomes within the established Owlite Academy of Magicks.
 The [Forgotten Library](https://wiki.spiralknights.com/Owlite_tome_text_Dialogue/The_Forgotten_Library), wherein first written texts about kingdom of Almire were found, is located in the halls of the High Academy of magicks, now known as the Candlestick Keep.

-After the events of valkyries invading the Underworld, many fiend-related discoveries were made, we can identify those by their recipes, which contain either undead or fiendish materials.
-Gunslinger priests were Owlites who used ranged combat during the period when the Fallen was cast down from Heavenly Kingdom, and leading to formation of Legion of Ur.
+After the events of Valkyries invading the Underworld, without, supposedly, gunslinger priests, many fiend-related discoveries were made, we can identify those by their recipes, which contain either undead or fiendish materials.

-Far later, Philoso, an Owlite magician and wizard was born (`A large, grey feather plucked from the greatest of the Owlite magicians` [Philoso Feather](https://wiki.spiralknights.com/Philoso_Feather)).
+At some point, likely near the period of time when gunslinger priests were established, Philoso, an Owlite magician and wizard was born (`A large, grey feather plucked from the greatest of the Owlite magicians` [Philoso Feather](https://wiki.spiralknights.com/Philoso_Feather)).
 He is responsible for many developments of Owlites around combat and handguns within the Owlite Academy.
 Evident by gear made with his feathers, he was specializing in elemental combat against the Undead.
 Considering that undead-oriented defensed and weaponry, it could be Almirian Empire, as at that point it is undead being the invader.
-Apart from them, undead could be a part of Underworld army during the event of Valkyries invading it.
+Apart from them, undead could be a part of Underworld army during the event of Valkyries invading it - cse suggested to exist in the [analysis of possibility of gunslinger priests appearing after the kingdom of Almire](#fallen-valkyrian).

 To reiterate on the equipment, discussed in the previous sections regarding Owlite and Valkyrian technological advancements.